-IADT is bound by the policies and procedures of Quality and Qualifications Ireland (QQI) relating to education provision, and by policy and procedure of the HEA and the Department of Education and Skills as it applies to other areas of its operation.
+IADT follows the policies and procedures of Quality and Qualifications Ireland (QQI) relating to education provision, and by policy and procedure of the HEA and the Department of Education and Skills as it applies to other areas of its operation.
 The Quality Framework policy has been aligned to relevant QQI policies as well as international guideline and policy instruments.
+Following IADTs designation as an awarding body in January 2020 the Academic council of IADT adopted the QQI Generic Awards standards as its own.

 With regard to external quality assurance, QQI is the statutory body with responsibility for the external quality assurance of IADT.
-IADT has its own internal, institutionally-owned quality assurance, i.e. the Quality Assurance Framework as well as specific policies and procedures for the effective provision of higher education, a research environment as well as industry and community engagement opportunities, ensuring a high quality and relevant learning experience.
+IADT has its own internal, institutionally owned quality assurance, i.e. the Quality Assurance Framework as well as specific policies and procedures for the effective provision of higher education, a research environment as well as industry and community engagement opportunities, ensuring a high quality and relevant learning experience.
 All quality assurance policies and procedures are published on the IADT website, www.iadt.ie.